 Kyphoplasty/vertebroplasty procedures treat breaks in the vertebra that make up your spine.
 Without this treatment, those breaks can make your spine shorten and curve forward.
 Osteoporosis is the main cause of the fractures.

 Kyphoplasty/vertebroplasty are ways of treating vertebral body compression fractures, which are small breaks in the thick mass of bone that makes up the front part of your spinal column (the vertebral body).
 Vertebral body fractures lead to the collapse or compression of a vertebra, causing your spine to shorten and curve forward.
 This can result in pain and a kyphotic (hunched-over) deformity.

 Thinning of bones, or osteoporosis, is the main cause of vertebral compression fractures.
 Pathologic fractures related to spinal tumors may also be a cause.

 Kyphoplasty/vertebroplasty are generally reserved for people with painful progressive (increasing) back pain caused by osteoporotic or pathologic vertebral compression fractures.
 Candidates for these procedures often have a reduced ability to move and function because of the fractures.

-Kyphoplasty/vertebroplasty are considered minimally invasive procedures that are most often performed using general anesthesia, depending on the doctor and the needs of the patient.
-The procedure is typically performed as an outpatient procedure, and the patients are discharged home the same day.
+Kyphoplasty/vertebroplasty are considered minimally invasive procedures that are most often performed using general or local anesthesia, depending on the healthcare provider and your needs.